izikeros/blog/content/posts/posts/2024/2024-06-07-rank_flow_for_retriever_visual_evaluation.md

 ### How to track retriever data with callbacks?

-Here is an example how you can use callbacks to track re-reanking info in dummy implementation of the retriever with some re-ranking steps.
+Here is an example how you can use callbacks to track re-ranking info in dummy implementation of the retriever with some re-ranking steps.

 ```python
 import json